obervinov/users-package/README.md

 ## <img src="https://github.com/obervinov/_templates/blob/v1.0.5/icons/build.png" width="25" title="class"> Storage class
 ### Class Initialization
-The storage class for the storage of user data: requests, access logs, etc in the PostgreSQL database.
+The storage class for the storage of user data: requests, access logs, etc in the PostgreSQL database.</br>
-Only one of the parameters is required for initialization: `db_connection` or `vault`.
+**Only one of the parameters is required for initialization: `db_connection` or `vault`**.

 - `db_connection (object)`: The database connection object for interacting with the PostgreSQL database (psycopg2).
-Only one of the parameters is required.

 - `vault (dict)`: Configuration for initializing the Vault client.
   - `instance (VaultClient)`: An already initialized instance for interacting with the Vault API.